Common Questions about Compostable Packaging.

 Plastic is a problem; it´s true that it´s convenient, food safe and easy to use regarding food packaging but each year 8m tonnes of it end up in the ocean, and it´s predicted that 30 years from now there will be more plastic at sea than fish.
-This situation is not sustainable in the long run, so alternatives are needed, and this is where Composting Packaging enters the game.
+This situation is not sustainable in the long run, so alternatives are needed, and this is where Compostable Packaging enters the game.

 So, what is Compostable Packaging?